treeverse/lakeFS/docs/reference/oidc.md

     default_initial_groups: ["Developers"]
 ```

-Once this configuration is provided, your login page will include a link to sign-in using the
+Your login page will not include a link to sign-in using the
 OIDC provider.
-When a user logs in through the OIDC provider, a corresponding lakeFS user is created.
+When a user first logs in through the provider, a corresponding user is created in lakeFS.

 #### Notes
 {: .no_toc}